wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 4.  convert submitted form data to the relevant Python data types.

-One of the major advantages of using Django's forms functionality is that it can save you a lot of time and HTML hassle.
-This part of the tutorial will look at how to implement the necessary infrastructure that will allow users of Rango to add categories and pages to the database via forms.
+One of the major advantages of using Django's forms functionality is that it can save you a lot of time and hassle creating the HTML forms.

 ##Basic Workflow